pgguru/conduit-connector-bigquery/README.md

 #### Source
 A source connector pulls data from bigquery and pushes it to downstream resources via Conduit.

+### Implementation
+The connector pulls data from bigquery for a dataset or selected tables of users choice.
+The connector keeps on looking for new insertion happening every minure in any of the table the data is pulled for and syncs it.
+If the conduit stops or pauses midway the connector will make sure to pull the data which was not pull earlier. for eg, table A and table B are synced.
+Pipeline pause after syncing complete table A and table B till index 5.
+On resuming the pipeline - Connector sync data from table B index 6 and would sync table A again if there were no new row added.

+Currently only new insertion  i.e row inserted after the last pulled rows are handled.
+And updataion/deletion is not handled by the connector.

 ### How to build?
 Run `make build` to build the connector.